smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    None
    #### Example
    M5                           ; Reset Status and Clears Error flag.
+### M203 - Record Z adjustment
+   ### Useage
+   This records a Z offset in non-volatile memory in RepRap's microcontroller where it remains active until next set, even when the power is turned off and on again.
+   If the first layer is too close to the bed, you need to effectively move the bed down, so the Z value will be negative.
+   If the nozzle is too far from the bed during the first layer, the Z value should be positive to raise the bed.
+   The maximum adjustment is +/-1.27mm.
+   #### Parameters
+   **Znnn** the Max Z adjustment
+   #### Example:
+   M203 Z-0.75  ;
 ### M211 - Set extruder LED Red LED
    #### Usage
    Sets the extruder LED Red.
 Sends 211 to V3_I2C device.